Signals and linear systems in discrete time

 - convert continuous-time filters into discrete-time filters using the bilinear transform.

-- use a spectrogram to analyse the time/frequency content of a signal.
+- use a spectrogram to analyse the time/frequency content of a signal and calculate the spectral density of a stochastic signal.

 - analyse discrete-time signals and discrete-time systems in the time-, frequency- and z-domain.